PartySeb/Animal-Crossing-GCN-AR-Code-PAL-ENGLISH/README.md

   Any other version or language will NOT work.

-  If you are playing the PAL version in English, try this instead
+  If you are playing the PAL version in German, try this instead

 https://github.com/PartySeb/Animal-Crossing-GCN-AR-Code-PAL-GERMAN/tree/main